Group Created with Sketch.

 4. Bring Characters to Life.
 You can’t have great stories without great characters.
 Help readers relate to your characters by adding small details of people’s appearance or demeanor.
 If you don’t have enough material to sustain attention, try adding details on the environment to put your characters in context.

 5. Don’t Forget Quotes.
-Let your subject’s shine though in their own words by soliciting quotes and testimonials.
-Long quotes seldom work well in their entirety, so look for soundbite-style quotes, and trim judiciously or paraphrase where you can.
+Let your subjects shine through in their own words by soliciting quotes and testimonials.
+Long quotes seldom work well in their entirety, so look for soundbite-style quotes and trim judiciously or paraphrase where you can.

 6. Deliver Multiple Perspectives.
 Communicate your organization’s impact at different levels–individual, community or region, for example–though impact stories profiling entire groups or communities.
 Don’t forget to use quotes to bring individuals into focus.

-8. A Picture’s Worth… Don’t forget the power of imagery to express your nonprofit’s story.—and definitely don’t undermine your nonprofit’s stories with poorly-lit snapshots.
+8. A Picture’s Worth… Don’t forget the power of imagery to express your nonprofit’s story—and don’t undermine your nonprofit’s stories with poorly lit snapshots.
 There is good stock photography to be found, but it takes time and a critical eye to dig through.
-Consider applying for a grant from PhotoPhilantropy, who help match nonprofits with professional photographers.
 And, build your image library by equipping your team with compact cameras that can create stunning images.
-Whatever your approach, you’ll never regret having too many images to choose from and you can always edit down.
+Whatever your approach, you’ll never regret having too many images to choose from, and you can always edit down.

 Nonprofit storytelling is an effort that requires commitment, but which shares the unique perspective only your organization can offer.
 And when it comes to building a nonprofit brand that your audience can believe in, nothing is more important.